Rotarepmi/SCADA_app/README.md

 ```
 Sensors are replaced with form (form is validated by js).
 Data is sent to PHP which saves it in MySQL db.
-U can see chart of temperatures, and buildings plan with animated icons.
+You can see chart of temperatures, and buildings plan with animated icons.
 Icons and chart corresponds to actual sensors state from database.
 ```
 ### Live: [mandra.pl - chat](http://mandra.pl/scada/index.php)